 MBBS(Hons), DRANZCOG, FRACGP

 Dr. Tammy Herring is interested in all aspects of family medicine.
-After graduating from Monash University in 1994, she did further training in paediatrics, followed by a diploma in obstetrics and gynaecology.
-She specialises in women's health and has a particular interest in all aspects of contraception as well as the menopause.
-She is skilled at procedures such as the insertion of Mirena IUDs and Implanon as well as Ferinject infusions.
-She does shared obstetric care with the Royal Women’s and Sandringham hospitals.
-She is married with two children.
-Hours: Monday afternoon, Wednesday and Friday.
+She graduated from Monash University in 1994 with 1st class honors and then did further training in obstetrics and gynaecology.
+She specialises in women's health and has a particular interest in all aspects of contraception, sexual health and the menopause.
+She is skilled at procedures such as the insertion of all types of IUDs and Implanon as well as Ferinject infusions.
+She does shared obstetric care with the Royal Women’s, Sandringham hospital and Monash Medical Centre.
+She is married with two adult children who are following in her footsteps.
+Hours: Monday afternoon, Wednesday and Friday and some Saturday mornings.

 Dr. Cathy Sloan